 Our unit was manufactured in June 2022, and you can see the label here.

-The Sony A90K is an excellent OLED monitor that's only available in a smaller 42" and 48" size.
+The Sony A90K is an excellent OLED monitor that's only available in smaller 42" and 48" sizes.
 It performs about the same as the other 48" OLEDs on the market, including the LG 48 C1 OLED, but it comes with a slightly more versatile stand.
 Unfortunately, it has worse gaming features and higher input lag than the competition, so if you care more about gaming, the LG models are a better choice.

 The LG C2 OLED is a bit better than the Sony A90K OLED.
 The LG is significantly brighter in both SDR and HDR, so it can better overcome glare, and bright highlights stand out better in HDR.
 The LG also has better gaming features, including support for 1440p @ 120Hz gaming, FreeSync variable refresh rate support, and HDMI 2.1 bandwidth on all four ports compared to just two ports on the Sony.

-Although the Sony A90K OLED is positioned as a higher-end model than the Sony A80K OLED, they offer nearly identical performance, but they're available in different sizes.
+Although the Sony A90K OLED is positioned as a higher-end model than the Sony A80K/A80CK OLED, they offer nearly identical performance, but they're available in different sizes.
 The A80K is available in a 55", 65", and 77" size, while the A90K is only available in 42" and 48" sizes.

 The Sony A90J OLED is a bit better than the Sony A90K OLED, but the differences are very minor.
 The A90J is a bit brighter than the new model, meaning it can handle a bit more glare, and bright highlights in HDR stand out a bit more.
-Although sharing the same model name, the A90K isn't a direct replacement for the A90J, as they're available in different sizes.
+Although sharing a similar model name, the A90K isn't a direct replacement for the A90J, as they're available in different sizes.
 The A90J is available in a 55", 65", and 83" size, while the A90K is only available in 42" and 48" sizes.